Study options

 Research focus

 The studies in the programme are closely related to the research conducted at the Department of Applied Physics.
 The department is nationally and internationally acclaimed, hosting the Academy of Finland Centre of Excellence Quantum Technology Finland (2018–2025) and Life Inspired Hybrid Materials (2022-2029).
-New large-scale Aalto-level and national initiatives on quantum technology are also foreseen in the near future.
+New large-scale Aalto-level and national initiatives on quantum technology have also been recently established: InstituteQ and the Finnish Quantum Flagship.

 Co-operation with other parties

-The Department of Applied Physics has a wide network of national and international co-operation, including many joint projects with and personnel from companies and research institutes.
-For example, the Department is part of the Helsinki Institute of Physics, which coordinates national efforts at CERN and hosts the Finnish node of the CECAM computational network.
+The Department of Applied Physics has a wide network of national and international co-operation, including many joint projects with companies and research institutes.
+For example, the Department is part of the Helsinki Institute of Physics (HIP), which coordinates national efforts at CERN and hosts the Finnish node of the CECAM computational network.

 Aalto University is well-known for bridging disciplines of business, arts, technology and science.
 The lively campus and freedom of choosing elective courses across the University bring students from different fields under one roof.
 This spontaneous multidisciplinarity environment sparks new ideas, gathers enthusiasts around them and gives birth to friendships, networks, and every so often, startups.